awesto/cookiecutter-django-shop/README.md

 named `my-shop`, or whatever project name has been choosen.
 In **django-SHOP**'s jargon, this generated directory is named the *merchant implementation*.

-For simplicity let's refer to it as `my-shop` in the following documentation.
-This directory is where the merchant keeps its configurations, declares his own Django product models, overrides the rendering templates, adds custom modifiers to influence the final price in the cart, and defines the workflow for handling orders.
+For simplicity let's refer to it as `my-shop` in this documentation.
+The directory `my-shop` is where the merchant keeps its configuration and customization.
+This separation keeps the core of **django-SHOP** at a barebone minimum.
+In this directory the merchant declares his own Django product models, overrides the rendering templates, adds custom modifiers to influence the final price in the cart, and defines the workflow for handling orders.

 For details, please refer to the
 [full documentation of django-SHOP](https://django-shop.readthedocs.io/en/latest/index.html).